Coinbase Card

 The Coinbase Card is a Visa debit card that allows users to spend cryptocurrency from their Coinbase account for everyday purchases.
 The card automatically converts selected cryptocurrency to fiat currency at the point of sale, eliminating the need for manual conversion.
 It integrates directly with the Coinbase platform, making crypto assets immediately spendable at any merchant accepting Visa.

-- Type: Visa debit card linked directly to Coinbase account balances
+• Type: Visa debit card linked directly to Coinbase account balances, issued by Pathward, N.A. and powered by Marqeta in the EU/UK

-- Key Feature: Automatic crypto-to-fiat conversion at point of sale with support for 250+ cryptocurrencies
+• Key Feature: Automatic crypto-to-fiat conversion at point of sale with support for any crypto on Coinbase

-- Availability: Available in the United States (except Hawaii) and all 27 EU countries under MiCA license
+• Availability: Available in the United States (except Hawaii), United Kingdom, and EEA/EEA-adjacent countries under MiCA authorization as of June 20, 2025

-- Standout Benefit: No annual fees, no foreign transaction fees, and crypto rewards for US users (up to 0.5% in BTC/ETH)
+• Standout Benefit: No annual fees, no Coinbase fees for ATM withdrawals or international purchases (network fees may apply), and crypto rewards for US users (up to 0.5% in BTC/ETH)

 Reviewed by James Burr